Role of the school in protecting your child from abuse

 School staff will listen to and work closely with parents to make sure your child feels safe and protected in the school environment.

 If you suspect that a child is being abused, you should report it to police or local social services.
-If you work in a school, you should tell the designated teacher responsible for child protection.
-They will take suitable action based on procedures set out by the local authority and local safeguarding children board, notifying the authorities where it is required.
+If you work in a school, you should tell the teacher responsible for child protection.
+They will take suitable action based on procedures set out by the local authority and local safeguarding children board, letting the authorities know where it is required.

-Once the authorities are notified, they will decide on the best way forward.
+Once the authorities are told, they will decide on the best way forward.
 The school's role is then limited.
-School staff will not take part in an investigation, though they may be called on to provide information.
-They may also be asked to provide additional support for the child or young person.
+School staff will not take part in an investigation, though they may be called on to give information.
+They may also be asked to give support to the child or young person.